nozel-org/easywebserver/README.md

+Notice: not supported anymore, but might still work depending on your operating system.

 # EasyWebserver
 You want a reasonably secure webserver based on Debian?
 Well, you are in luck!
 This shell script does exactly that.